rachelpytse/rachelpytse/README.md

 ### Hi there 👋

-**👩‍💻 I have finished a part time web development in Ironhack in 2023 on parallel of my day time job, currently pursuing DevOps bootcamp in La Capsule**
+**👩‍💻 I have finished a part time web development in Ironhack in 2023 on parallel of my day time medical wearable products developer job, currently pursuing DevOps bootcamp in La Capsule**

 **💡 Armed with a design and wearable product background,**